Select Type of Degree:

 Juvenile Corrections programs prepare individuals to specialize in the provision of correction services to underage minor populations.
 Includes instruction in corrections, juvenile delinquency, juvenile development and psychology, juvenile law and justice administration, social services, record-keeping procedures, and communication skills.

-While Juvenile Corrections has degrees up to the Masters degree, most students earn a Masters degree.
+While Juvenile Corrections has degrees up to the Masters degree, most students earn a Bachelors degree.
 Students study Juvenile Corrections all over the country, though the major at the Associates degree level sees the most graduates in Michigan.
 The average annual income for an undergraduate degree in Juvenile Corrections is $40,800.

 Join thousands of students and parents learning about finding the right college, admissions secrets, scholarships, financial aid, and more.